TUC-NT-DF/student-guide/docs/content-onboarding/working-with-GitHub.md

 Please follow [PC3](../content-ops/PC3.md) for commits and pull requests.

-<b>A proper pull request MUST follow *Problem:/Solution:* syntax and solve **only one small** problem.</b>
+A proper pull request MUST follow *Problem:/Solution:* syntax and solve **only one small** problem.

-<b>The title of PR MUST contain a definition of the current problem ("Problem: ...").
+The title of PR MUST contain a definition of the current problem ("Problem: ...").
 The proposed solution ("Solution: ...")
-MUST be written in the description field of PR.</b>
+MUST be written in the description field of PR.

+!!!
+Important
-<b>!
-Important Note: Merging is only done by SUPERVISORS!
+    **Merging is only done by SUPERVISORS!**
     That means: when you're asked to upload files or update a repository, DO NOT MERGE, but only create a Pull Request and assign it to your supervisor so that they can merge it after checking it.
-So please only follow the [WORKFLOW](../assets/github_workflow_beginner_01.png) mentioned previously!</b>
+So please only follow the [WORKFLOW](../assets/github_workflow_beginner_01.png) mentioned previously!

 ![sorry, image not available](../assets/pull_request_example.jpg "Example of PR creation")